Heanor and Loscoe Town Council

 Hanging Baskets

-The hanging baskets have gone up around Heanor, Loscoe and Marlpool.
+The floral display will again be in place for 2023 around Heanor, Loscoe and Marlpool.
 If you would like to sponsor a hanging basket, please contact the Town Council Office on 01773 533 050 for further details.
 Your sponsorship would be identified by a plaque.
 We look forward to watching the flowers bloom.

 Future High Streets Fund Bid Successful for Heanor